 I earned my Master’s in Clinical Psychology from Millersville University and have worked previously with inpatient substance abuse and dual diagnosis, residential programs, and outpatient therapy.
-I have experience with clients of all ages, socioeconomic statuses, genders, and ethnicities, though I specialize in working with adolescents, young adults, and their families and partners.
+I have experience with clients of all ages, socioeconomic statuses, genders, and ethnicities, though I specialize in working with young adults, mothers, and their families and partners.

 PA License #PC012345

 Whether you are suffering from panic attacks, obsessive – compulsive disorder, or generalized anxiety we have therapists who use evidenced-based treatments, such as cognitive-bahavioral therapy, to help you.